-Located in Busan, South Korea, Uniqstay Hostel and Suites is most definitely unique!
+Located in Busan, South Korea, Uniqstay Bed & Breakfast is most definitely unique!
 The word “hostel” can sometimes be associated with a cheap, grungy place to spend the night; Uniqstay exudes comfort and class.

 Here’s what I loved:

 If you choose to stay at Uniqstay for one reason, and one reason alone, check yourself in for the breakfast!
-Unlike many hostels, or even hotels, you won’t find yourself with cold eggs or soggy french toast that’s been sitting in a buffet all morning.
+Unlike many hotels, you won’t find yourself with cold eggs or soggy french toast that’s been sitting in a buffet all morning.

 Made directly in front of you, breakfast at Uniqstay is true café quality.
 Plus, the “featured breakfast” changes everyday!
 In our four days, we were made a tasty Korean breakfast sandwich, a filling chicken and veggie wrap, and an unbelievable thick french toast with powdered sugar, strawberries, and bananas.